sonic-net/DASH/dash-pipeline/README.md

     * Future - Building the SAI-thrift server
     * Future - Running the SAI-thrift server
 * Consider building the behavioral-model base image from p4lang source at a known version, instead of pulling from Dockerhub, see [Configuration Management](#configuration-management).
 We might add p4lang/behavioral-model at a known commit level and build a docker image ourselves, so we can control the contents more precisely.
-* Build Docker image automatically when Dockerfile changes, publish and pull from permanent repo
+* Build a Docker image automatically when its Dockerfile changes, publish and pull from permanent repo
 * Use Azure Container Registry (ACR) for Docker images instead of temporary Dockerhub registry
 * Use dedicated higher-performance runners instead of [free Azure 2-core GitHub runner instances](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources)
 * Explore use of [virtualenv](https://virtualenv.pypa.io/en/latest/) to avoid contaiminating the local environment with this project's particular Python requirements.